stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Your Stormpath Tenant owner Account cannot be deleted.

 **User Message**

-*(Same as above)*

-Your Stormpath Tenant owner Account cannot be deleted.
+Sorry, that Account cannot be deleted.

 Error 4002
 -------------

 **Message**

+Your Stormpath Tenant owner Account’s status cannot be modified.

 **User Message**

-*(Same as above)*

-Your Stormpath Tenant owner Account’s status cannot be modified.
+Sorry, that Account's status cannot be changed.

 4XXX: Organization
 ==================